 The build system has a built-in dependency scanner, which works out the dependency relationship between source files, so that they can be built in the correct order.
 The system scans all source files of known types for all supported dependency patterns.
 Dependencies of source files in a sub-package are written in a cache, which can be retrieved for incremental builds.
 (In an incremental build, only changed source files need to be re-scanned for dependency information.
 Dependency information for other files are retrieved from the cache.)
-The dependency information is parsed to the make rule generator, which writes the Makefile fragment for building the source files in the sub-package.
-In an incremental build, a Makefile fragment for a sub-package is only re-generated if a source file in the sub-package has changed.
+The dependency information is passed to the make rule generator, which writes the Makefile.